 The sector needs professionals at every level.
 Fields vary from Medical, Scientific, Healthcare to Pharmaceutical.

 Cambridge is where the majority of companies in Biotech and Lifesciences are based as well as home to several key Pharmaceutical players.
 Other exciting opportunities exist throughout the South East of the UK, including areas such as Welwyn Garden City, Hemel Hempstead and Milton Keynes.
+Medical device sales jobs often come with high-paying salaries, starting at £30,000 for junior roles to six figure packages on the senior level.

 If you're interested in medical device sales jobs, click here to view our latest roles.